 Upon completion of the Leadership Kansas program, employees are prepared to shoulder more responsibilities armed with resources from a vast network of business and public sector contacts across the state and with a keen understanding of key issues affecting the state from border to border.

 Started in 1979, Leadership Kansas is the second oldest statewide leadership program in the country.
 The program was established to identify a group of diverse, established leaders from across the state and develop programming that introduces the participants to the most important topics/issues in Kansas.
-It is an affiliate program of the Kansas Chamber and is governed by a separate, independent Board of Trustees that endeavors to maintain the high standards of one of the most revered leadership programs in the country.

 Any person who either works or lives in Kansas that has shown dedication to his or her community and state is eligible to apply.
 There are no minimum or maximum age restrictions.

 Program participants agree to attend an orientation and six required program sessions.
 A two-day orientation session in April kicks off the program, and sessions are held once a month over three consecutive days from May through October.
-A bonus seventh session is available in November to those interested in participating.